Representing polynomial of ST-CONNECTIVITY: Introduction

-Then, relating a directed acyclic graph $G$ to a flow polytope and using results from \cite{Hil03}, we compute the corresponding M\"obius function obtaining formula for the representing polynomial (Section~\ref{sec:moebdag}):
+Then, relating an acyclic quiver $G$ to a flow polytope and using results from \citet{Hil03}, we compute the corresponding M\"obius function obtaining formula for the representing polynomial (Section~\ref{sec:moebdag}):

-where the summation variable $H$ ranges over non-empty unions of paths from source to sink, and $D(H)$ is an easily computable function of $H$ (in the case of a planar graph it is essentially the number of regions in which $H$ divides the plane).
+where the summation variable $H$ ranges over non-empty unions of paths from the source to the sink, and $D(H)$ is an easily computable function of $H$ (in the case of a planar graph it is essentially the number of regions in which $H$ divides the plane).

-Since the number of monomials with non-zero coefficients is related to the communication complexity of the Boolean function (see, e.g., Section~4.4.1 in \cite{BeniaminiNissan2020}), we estimate it in the case when $G$ is a two-dimensional grid (Section~\ref{sec:sizegrid}).
+Since the number of monomials with non-zero coefficients is related to the communication complexity of the Boolean function (see, e.g., Section~4.4.1 in \citet{BeniaminiNissan2020}) and can be used to obtain a good approximating polynomial \citep[Lemma~31]{Beniamini2020}, we estimate it in the case when $G$ is a two-dimensional grid (Section~\ref{sec:sizegrid}).
 In Section~\ref{sec:posmoebpoly} we provide some preliminaries, and Section~\ref{sec:conc} contains the conclusion.